forestgrape/coronavirus/index.md

 - 27.3.20: References redone.
 Named by correspondence author instead of numbered.
 - 26.3.20:  Public Advice extended and clarified.
 - 25./26.3.20:  Corrected and looked up aerosol/particulate inhalation.
-    In the first version I had written that aerosols don't enter the lung.
+    In the first version, I had written that aerosols don't enter the lung.
 Aerosols DO enter the lung.
 The train of thought yielding this: Entering the lung is halfway entering the body.
 So there must have been enough evolutionary pressure to prevent this.
 This is double wrong:
     1. The evolutionary roots of the lung are the alimentary system, so substances coming in were just cleared down.
 Even as lung and alimentary separated this stayed.
 As we often do too, evolution usually gradually bends things right, rather than rebuilding from scratch.
-    2. The lungs developped before we were upright and in the original case the clearance of of aerosols is early and very good; shown for mice in [Kleinstreuer](#kleinstreuer).
+    2. The lungs developed before we were upright and in the original case the clearance of aerosols is early and very good; shown for mice in [Kleinstreuer](#kleinstreuer).
 Ciliate based movement works even uphill, as ski tourers know.
 But there are limits.
-A workaround evolved: in humans smallest particulates are cleared by macrophages [citation to be added].
+A workaround evolved: in humans, smallest particulates are cleared by macrophages [citation to be added].
 * 25./26./27. added References describing particle deposition and clearance in the lung.
 Some e.g. [Kleinstreuer](#kleinstreuer) are showing particulates deposition both at inhalation and exhalation.
 The first is import for infection, the latter both for spread and diagnostics.
 - 26.3.20: References grouped by topic
 - 25.3.20: Abstract added

 ### Public Advice
-Do NOT take Covid-19 lightly: it can be very serious in shortterm and if there are possible longterm effects is unknown.
+Do NOT take Covid-19 lightly: it can be very serious in short-term and if there are possible long-term effects is unknown.

-- The coronavirus transmission can be smoke like.
+- The coronavirus transmission can be smoke-like.
 A neighbours candle won't harm through doors, but if you are at a place with an indoor barbecue (many people dry coughing), wearing a mask is important.
 This can be the case in a train with people coughing or in a hospital treating Covid-19 patients.

 - Wear a mask in all indoor places where infectious people can be.
 So at least in all public indoor spaces.
 Reuse but put it into 60 to 70-degree hot water for 30 minutes every day.
 [Chan et al.](#chan) have shown that this inactivates the coronavirus (Remark: shown for Sars-Cov-1).
 Ventilate your rooms regularly by opening all windows for 10 minutes.
 Don't have very dry air inside.
-Drying your freqeuntly washed cloths inside keeps the air humid.
+Drying your frequently washed cloths inside keeps the air humid.

 - Keep proper hygiene.

 - Measure and observe your temperature several times every day and record the values.
 As a slightly increased temperature can be an early sign of a possible Sars-Cov-2 infection.
 Studies show that many people have only slightly increased temperature which doesn't "meet the definition of fever" [Zhang](#zhang), [Wong](#wong).
 The more common Covid-19 in your region is, the more likely it is that an observed infection is Covid-19.
 In my case - South East Switzerland, a day hike away from Nothern Italy - Covid-19 is currently the most common disease.

 - Live a healthy lifestyle
-    * sleep enough, eat healthy and do some sport
+    * sleep enough, eat healthily and do some sport

-    and avoid anything that weakens your immunsystem:
+    and avoid anything that weakens your immun system:
     * avoid excessive caffeine, excessive sport (if in a risk region), excessive alcohol ...

 ### Abstract
 A new dry form transmission model for Betaviruses is proposed.
-It is known that Sars-Cov-1 has the unusual ability for viruses to survive in dry form, this makes a dry form transmission possible and also likely to occur since evolutionary drive is needed to devolop this ability.
+It is known that Sars-Cov-1 has the unusual ability for viruses to survive in dry form, this makes a dry form transmission possible and also likely to occur since evolutionary drive is needed to develop this ability.
-The transmission models described in literature (a recent recommended review is [Herfst](#herfst)  for viruses are:
+The transmission models described in the literature (a recent recommended review is [Herfst](#herfst)  for viruses are:
 * Contact (direct and indirect via fomites)
 * Droplets
 * Aerosols